hyperjuni/Neki-Language-Template/README.md

 - Playtest some more, let your friends playtest it too :)
 - Publish your translation onto the Steam Workshop (and/or anywhere else)

-- Monitor this repo for changes and additions!
+- Monitor this repo for additions and changes!

 ---
 ## Links